 Helena von Rueden, director/alto

-Mezzo-soprano and Founder/Director of The Piedmont Singers, Helena von Rueden is an Elliott Assistant Professor of Fine Arts and Director of Choral Activities at Hampden-Sydney College.
+Mezzo-soprano and Founder/Director of The Piedmont Singers, Helena von Rueden is an Elliott Associate Professor of Fine Arts and Director of the Choral Program at Hampden-Sydney College.
 Her vocal performance career spans opera, choral, and oratorio.
-Dr. von Rueden has worked with the Central Virginia Masterworks Chorale, Capitol Opera Richmond and Sanctuary in Richmond.
+Dr. von Rueden has worked with the Central Virginia Masterworks Chorale, the Schola Cantorum of the Richmond Cathedral of the Sacred Hear and Sanctuary in Richmond.
 Before moving to Virginia, Dr. von Rueden enjoyed performing with Simon Carrington Chamber Singers, Opera Santa Barbara, the Santa Ynez Valley Master Chorale, and the Santa Maria Philharmonic Orchestra.
 As a choral conductor, she has directed the University of Santa Barbara Men’s Chorus and Women’s Chorus, and the Harvard-Radcliffe Collegium Musicum Chamber Singers.
 She is thrilled to be singing with her inspiring colleagues as member and director of The Piedmont Singers.

 Pam McDermott, soprano